 For example. let’s say you want to install telegram desktop package:

 git clone https://aur.archlinux.org/telegram-desktop-git.git cd telegram-desktop-git makepkg -si

 AUR isn’t enabled by default and you have to enable it through pamac.
 My laptop runs Manjaro Cinnamon but the steps are the same for all Manjaro flavors.

 Once you are in pamac go to preferences like shown below.

-In preferences dialog box go to AUR tab, enable the AUR support, enable check for updates and close the dialog box.
+In the preferences dialog box go to the AUR tab, enable the AUR support, enable check for updates and close the dialog box.

 You can now search for packages and those which belong to AUR can be identified by the tag under the package descriptions.

 AUR is one of the many reasons why people love Arch Linux and you can see why it is so popular.